apache/pekko-http/THREAT_MODEL.md

 ### False friends

-- **The security directives are not a security *system*.** `authenticateBasic` and `authenticateOAuth2` route credentials to an application-supplied verifier; they impose no password policy, no rate limiting, no lockout, and — see §14 Q5 — no constant-time comparison of their own.
+- **The security directives are not a security *system*.** `authenticateBasic` and `authenticateOAuth2` route credentials to an application-supplied verifier; they impose no password policy, no rate limiting and no lockout.
+They *do* supply a constant-time comparison (§8 P8) — but only to a verifier that calls `Credentials.verify`; one that pattern-matches the secret out and uses `==` gets none of it.
 - **`allowed-origins = "*"` does not mean "no credentials are exposed".** Combined with the shipped `allow-credentials = yes`, it echoes the caller's `Origin` (§5a).
 - **`remote-address-attribute` is not the client IP behind a proxy.** It is the socket peer.
 - **`max-content-length` is not a global memory bound.** It bounds one entity; concurrent connections multiply it.